M0narc/django_tdd_recipe_app/README.md

         the way it was able to sinc is through the volumen inside our docker-compose.yml everything we create inside our project gets inside our conteiner and everything we create inside our container gets created in our local env

+    GitHub Actions:
+        Trigger > our trigger will be a push to GitHub Job > Run unit tests > Results
+        Create a config file at .github/workflows/checks.yml
+            Set trigger
+            Add steps for running testing and linting Configure Docker hub auth

     urls:
         base > 127.0.0.1:8000